 Here are two other steps to help you heal from a difficult birth experience.
 The emotions that can surround your birth can be so hard to navigate and even more so if you feel hurt or disappointed by your birth.
 As you let yourself fully mourn what you had hoped for and start to renew trust in yourself and in your body, you will find renewed compassion for your birth.

-(If you didn’t read the my previous post you can find it HERE)
+(If you didn’t read my previous post you can find it HERE)

 Step 3 – Mourning Your Birth

-Our culture has a huge emphasis on health mom, healthy baby as our birth outcome goals.
+Our culture has a huge emphasis on healthy mom, and healthy baby as our birth outcome goals.
 In focusing on these two objectives we step over the grief process if you had a birth that was difficult or traumatic even though you and your baby are healthy.